 Ariela Lowenstein is Full Professor, Graduate Department of Aging Studies and Head, Center for Research and Study of Aging, Faculty of Social Welfare and Health Sciences, University of Haifa, Israel.
 She also heads a Center of Excellence on Aging and Migration.

 She established the Department of Aging Studies nine years ago and headed it for five years.
 She created the Center on Aging 15 years ago and is heading it since then.
-Within the Center she has close research collaboration with scholars from Israel as well as wide international collaboration with colleagues from Europe, US, Canada, and Latin America.
+Within the Centre, she has a close research collaboration with scholars from Israel as well as a wide international collaboration with colleagues from Europe, the US, Canada, and Latin America.

-She publishes extensively on ageing issues in prestigious journals, book chapters, monographs and training manuals, having more than 150 publications.
-She has written two books in Hebrew, and is co-editor of three books in English.
-She is the recipient of numerous competitive research grants like from the EU, the Israeli-Science Foundation, the Israeli National Insurance Institute and the US-Israel Bi National Foundation as well as prestigious scholarships and awards.
-With colleagues she conducted the First National Survey on Elder Abuse and Neglect in Israel as well as a large qualitative study in this area focusing on older women.
-She served as the Research Coordinator of a large scale 3 years EU project (OASIS- “Old Age and Autonomy: The Role of Service Systems and Intergenerational Solidarity”) with colleagues from Norway, Germany, England and Spain.
+She publishes extensively on aging issues in prestigious journals, book chapters, monographs, and training manuals, having more than 150 publications.
+She has written two books in Hebrew and is a co-editor of three books in English.
+She is the recipient of numerous competitive research grants like from the EU, the Israeli-Science Foundation, the Israeli National Insurance Institute, and the US-Israel Bi-National Foundation as well as prestigious scholarships and awards.
+With colleagues, she conducted the First National Survey on Elder Abuse and Neglect in Israel as well as a large qualitative study in this area focusing on older women.
+She served as the Research Coordinator of a large scale 3 years EU project (OASIS- “Old Age and Autonomy: The Role of Service Systems and Intergenerational Solidarity”) with colleagues from Norway, Germany, England, and Spain.

 Lowenstein is reputed as one of the leading national and international experts in social gerontology.
 She is the past chair of the European Behavioral, Social Science and Research Section of the International Association of Gerontology – European Region, and served for five years as chair of the Israeli Gerontological Society, where she recently received a prize for life achievement.
 She is an Honorary Fellow of the Gerontological Society of America and a fellow of the World Demographic Association.
 She is a board member of the International Federation on Aging (IFA) and member of its nominations committee, European Regional representative of the International Network for the Prevention of Elder Abuse (INPEA), and Board Member as an International Fellow of the National Institute for the Care of the Elderly (NICE) University of Toronto, Canada.
 She was recently nominated as Visiting Professor at King’s College London, Institute of Gerontology, England.